1. Introduction

 Organisations can provide services for either the carer or the adult, or provide information to help them decide what alternative care services to use.

-3.4 Respite care via the local authority
+3.4 Short breaks / respite care via the local authority

-• their physical, mental and emotional health;
+• physical, mental and emotional health;

-• personal relationships;
+• personal relationships; and

-• their housing situation;
+• housing situation.

-Respite care can be provided through:
+Short breaks / respite care can be provided through:

 • day care – where the adult attends a service or participates in activities away from home, enabling the carer to have a break;